xiaozai/DAL-Results/README.md

 # DAL-Results
-The reults of DAL and related trackers
+The reults of DAL and related trackers on the PTB, STC, and CDTB becnmarks.

 To save the results for the paper **DAL: A Deep Depth-Aware Long-term Tracke**